mauritssilvis/darts/cli/java/README.md

 |     4 |  * |  * | 0 |
 ```

+Here, only the checkouts that require a minimum of two darts are shown.
+Specifically, scores of 2 and 4 can be reached by hitting one double.
+Therefore, these checkouts are not shown.

+Secondly, you can find all checkouts for a fixed number of darts.
+To that end, specify the number of darts and use the `-m` or `--throw-mode` option to change the throw mode from the default `optimal` to `fixed`.
+For example:

 ```shell
 darts checkouts 1 4 -n 2 -m fixed
 ```

+The corresponding checkout table looks as follows:

 ```markdown
 | Score |       1 |       2 | # |